kidscancode/godot_recipes/src/content/3D/healthbars.md

 ### 2D in 3D

-You can display a 2D image in 3D using a `Sprite3D`.
+You can display a 2D image in 3D using a {{< gd-icon Sprite3D >}}`Sprite3D`.
 Add one to a new scene and name it "Healthbar3D".
 First, we'll get it configured and sized, so set the _Texture_ to the green bar image.

-The `Sprite3D` acts like any other 3D object - as we pan the camera around, our perspective on it changes.
+The {{< gd-icon Sprite3D >}}`Sprite3D` acts like any other 3D object - as we pan the camera around, our perspective on it changes.
 However, we want the healthbar to always "face" toward the camera so that we can see it.

 In the Inspector, under _Flags_, set _Billboard_ to "Enabled".